mfukar/libhelper/README.md

 ## Building

+Currently the only tested target is 64-bit Windows via MSVC.
+Planned targets include 64-bit Linux and macOS.
+No 32-bit support is planned, but I will happily accept changes supporting those.

+### Microsoft Visual Studio

+The library is tested with Visual Studio 2015 (incl.
+Community edition).

+1. Open the solution `libhelper.sln`
+2. Build the solution (press F7)
+3. Optionally run the unit tests (press CTRL+R, then A)

 ## Using

+### License

 libhelper is distributed under a 3-clause BSD license.

+### Microsoft Visual Studio

-It is intended to be used as a static library, and have minimal dependencies.
+It is intended to be used as a static library (.lib), and have minimal dependencies.
 At the moment those dependencies include only the C standard library.

+Detailed instructions on how to use it in your project will appear here.
+The impatient user can refer to the `libhelper-unit-tests` project preferences.

 ## Contributing